<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 10 Types of Content Your Employees Want to Share

-Employee shares also have a better reach than content shared by the company social media channels alone: employees collectively have 10x more connections than a corporate brand (LinkedIn).
+The increased reach of employees vs branded social media channels is well documented; LinkedIn report it gains 561% more reach.
 A deciding factor in having a successful Employee Advocacy program is the quality and accessibility of content available to your employees.

 Here’s our list of 10 types of content your employees will want to share: